DavidStammbach/versus-virus-chatbot/README.md

-# versus-virus-chatbot
+# Kurabot
+Chatbot that explains the purpose and conditions of short-time work (Kurzarbeit)

-Versus Virus Hackathon 2020
+Implemented for the Versus Virus Hackathon 2020